Desmond Fennell: Early life and education

 Back in Ireland in 1961, Fennell outlined his Swedish experience in an essay "Goodbye to Summer" which drew press reaction from Sweden to the US and was referred to by President Eisenhower.
 Fennell had visited Sweden attracted by what he believed was a new liberal, post-European, post-Christian venture in living, but it did not meet his expectations.
-As a result, that year began his long-lasting effort to understand the history and ideology in the contemporary West.
+As a result, that year began his long-lasting effort to understand the history and ideology of the contemporary West.

 In 1963, in Dublin, Fennell married Mary Troy, a Limerick woman and student of Semitic languages at Trinity College.
 The couple went on to have five children.